mbtproject/mbt/doc/mbt_build_head.md

-## mbt build branch
+## mbt build head

-Builds the specified branch
+Builds the local directory

 ### Synopsis

-Builds the specified branch
+Builds the local directory

-Builds all modules as of the tip of specified branch.
+Builds all modules as of the head of the branch that is in the specified folder.
-If branch name is not specified assumes 'master'.

 ```
-mbt build branch <branch> [flags]
+mbt build head [flags]
 ```

 ### Options

 ```
-  -h, --help   help for branch
+  -h, --help   help for head
 ```

 ### Options inherited from parent commands